arpitbbhayani/articles/blogs/bayesian-average.md

-Almost every single website/app/platform on the internet has some sort rating system in place.
-Whenever you purchase a product or use a service you are asked to rate it on a scale, say 1 to 5.
-The platform then uses this data to build a ranking for each product/service so that they could surface the best products first and thus driving large number of sales.
+Almost every single website, app or platform on the internet has some sort rating system in place.
+Whenever you purchase a product or use a service, you are asked to rate it on a scale, say 1 to 5.
+The platform then uses this data to generate a score and build a ranking system around it.
+The score is the measure of quality for each product or service.
+By surfacing quality content on top the platform tries up their selling and serve the most quality content to their users.

 Building a ranking is not as easy as it sounds.
 Curnching millions of ratings and coming with one consolidate and aggregated number is a touch problem on its own.
 Today we discuss several approaches for coming up with this aggregated rating for a product and see why a approach called Bayesian Average does wonderfully well.